awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-general-information.md

 + Explanation of the label category attributes provided \(for object detection and object tracking tasks\), and how to use them\.
 + Advice on how to save time while labeling by using keyboard shortcuts\.

-You can add your worker instructions using the Amazon SageMaker console while creating a labeling job\.
+You can add your worker instructions using the SageMaker console while creating a labeling job\.
 If you create a labeling job using the API operation `CreateLabelingJob`, you specify worker instructions in your label category configuration file\.

 In addition to your instructions, Ground Truth provides a link to help workers navigate and use the worker portal\.
 View these instructions by selecting the task type on [Worker Instructions](sms-point-cloud-worker-instructions.md)\.